MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-3-luis.md

 11. Take a copy of one of the displayed keys, as you will need this later in your project.
 12. In the **Service** page, click on ***Language Understanding Portal*** to be redirected to the webpage which you will use to create your new Service, within the LUIS App.

-## Step 2 – The Language Understanding Portal
+## Chapter 2 – The Language Understanding Portal

 In this section you will learn how to make a LUIS App on the LUIS Portal.

 > [!IMPORTANT]
-> Please be aware, that setting up the *Entities*, *Intents*, and *Utterances* within this step is only the first step in building your LUIS service: you will also need to retrain the service, several times, so to make it more accurate.
-Retraining your service is covered in the **last step** of this lab, so ensure that you complete it.
+> Please be aware, that setting up the *Entities*, *Intents*, and *Utterances* within this chapter is only the first step in building your LUIS service: you will also need to retrain the service, several times, so to make it more accurate.
+Retraining your service is covered in the **last Chapter** of this lab, so ensure that you complete it.

 1. Upon reaching the **Language Understanding Portal**, you may need to login, if you are not already, with the same credentials as your Azure portal.